Updated January 21, 2021

-If you are a new small business owner (congratulations, by the way!), you pay the greater of 1.0% or your industry’s average rate for the first two years.
+If you are a new small business owner (congratulations, by the way!), your rates range between 1% – 1.23%.

 Give yourself a pat on the back!
 You’ve checked “payroll taxes” off your to-do list so you can move onto the important things like growing your small business.
 Once each employee’s net pay is calculated (taking deductions and withholdings into consideration), you’re well on your way.

 All you have to worry about is getting your employees paid on time as well as setting aside whatever you owe in FICA, unemployment taxes, and worker’s compensation.
 Those numbers can add up quickly if you don’t account for them.

 You will need to use Form 941 to file federal taxes quarterly, and Form 940 to report your annual FUTA tax.
 You can pay taxes online using the EFTPS payment system.
 More information about employment tax due dates can be found here.

 Our calculator is here to help, but of course, you can never learn enough, especially when it comes to payroll taxes.
 Here are some additional resources and contact information to help you run payroll: